Home Vancouver’s Sea to Sky Region Whistler Village and Ski Resort Whistler Go Fest Outdoor Festival

 Whistler Go Fest Schedule

-In addition to the free concerts and car show, there are tons of other things to see and do at Whistler Go Fest including free street entertainment in the afternoons each day.
+In addition to the free concerts, there are tons of other things to see and do at Whistler Go Fest including free street entertainment in the afternoons each day.

 Events are generally organized into one of four categories: sport, arts, music and education.
 There’s something for everyone at the Whistler GO Festival.

-(Note: Event times and details are subject to change.)
+(Note: Event times and details were subject to change.)

 Friday, May 17, 2019